Tamburasca/fronius2influx/README.md

 downwards", are downloaded from the
 [European Centre for Medium-Range Weather Forecasts (ECMWF)]([https://confluence.ecmwf.int/display/DAC/ECMWF+open+data%3A+real-time+forecasts+from+IFS+and+AIFS), in order to predict the (day-by-day) energy to be expected by the PV installation for the upcoming 10 days.
+In parallel the same data is downloaded from the GFS of NCEP (NOAA).
+This data comprises a 16-day forecast with a temporal resolution of 1 hr for the first 120 hrs of each forecast and a resolution of 3 hrs. thereafter.
+The spatial resolution of the GFS data is 0°.11 $\equiv$ 12 km.

 # Fronius Endpoints
 This application collects data from the following endpoints (Symo GEN24 6.0).